Last updated: May 3, 2026

 - Who can get it: Only if your county council adopted the program.
 The state’s deferral memo says the homeowner must generally have a qualified interest in a homestead, have held that interest for at least five years, use it as a principal residence, not be delinquent, and meet any extra county rules.

-- How it helps: A qualified homeowner may defer at least $100 and up to $500 per year, up to a $10,000 cumulative total.
-Counties may charge interest under the statute.
+- How it helps: A qualified homeowner may defer at least $100 and up to $500 per year, up to a $10,000 total.
+Counties may charge monthly interest up to 4%.

 - What to gather: Written approval from lienholders, mortgage information, proof of five-year ownership, and money for any recorder fees.